 Prabal Fort, a historic fort, can be clearly seen from the Louisa Point, another famous point.
 The fort is presently in ruins but was a majestic sturdy structure during its heydays.
 A few other famous points are the Monkey Point, the Porcupine Point and the One Tree Hill Point.
 Matheran is replete with buildings and monuments that are structured in a style that is inspired from old British architecture.
 Most of these structures are now declared as heritages.

-Natural wonders of Matheran - Tourist places in Matheran
+Natural wonders of Matheran - Tourist places in and around Matheran

 The Charlotte Lake is a popular destination for relaxing.
 One can indulge in bird watching, taking a quiet walk with a loved one by the bank or just simply spending time with your kids in the garden.
 Don’t forget to visit the rustic temple of Pisarnath while you’re there.
 Morbe Dam is another water body location one shouldn’t miss out on.